nqtri/SSENSE-Product-Recommendation-System/README.md

 At the time of scrapping, the data from the site includes original features such as:

-- Number of Products: 28,992
+* Number of Products: 28,992
-- Categories: 88
+* Categories: 88
   * Categories with most items: t-shirts
   * Categories with fewest items: waistcoats, tuxedos
-- Brands: 438
+* Brands: 438
-- Brands with most items: Gucci & Off-White
+  * Brands with most items: Gucci & Off-White
-- Brands with fewest items: Gosha Rubchinskiy & Éditions M.R
+  * Brands with fewest items: Gosha Rubchinskiy & Éditions M.R
-- Max Price: $9,450
+* Countries of Origin: 19+
-- Min Price: $9
+* Max Price: $9,450
-- Countries of Origin: 19+
+* Min Price: $9